IbnNafis007/algo-trading/9-trading-for-a-living.md

-# Chapter 9: Tradding for a living
+# Chapter 9: Trading for a living

 ## Becoming a **disciplined trader**
 - keep accurate **records**